Enhancing Logistics for Food Banks and Pantries

 By simplifying communication and reducing manual effort, our system helps organizations distribute food faster, minimize waste, and stay focused on serving their communities.

-A 5 mins video summarizing our work so far
+A 5 mins video summarizing our work

 Here’s what it makes easier